Switch Plan disclaims that they are not in partnership with Utility Warehouse

 The deals offered by Utility Warehouse allow you to bundle a number of different utilities together.
 You’ll get a single bill for all the utilities in your deal.
 This can make it easier to budget and easier to manage your paperwork.

-The more services you get from Utility Warehouse, the more you’ll save.
+The more services you get from the company, the more you’ll save.
 However, getting all of your services from one supplier doesn’t give you the opportunity to shop around for the best individual deals from other providers.
 This means that, in the long run, a bundle could cost you more.

 Having a bundle of services can also make it difficult to work out exactly how much you’re paying for your gas and electricity.
 To find this information, you’ll need to check the small print of your deal.
 You’ll then be able to compare the Utility Warehouse tariff on offer to other deals currently on the market.